cyverse/irods-adm/coding-standards-bash.md

 ## ShellCheck

-The `shellcheck` program created by the [ShellCheck project](https://www.shellcheck.net) finds common bugs and weaknesses in bash scripts.
+The `shellcheck` program created by the [ShellCheck project](https://www.shellcheck.net) finds common bugs and weaknesses in Bash scripts.
 It is recommended to check all scripts with this program.

 ## Conclusion